Anker Nano 5,000mAh Review: Best Pocket Battery for iPhone?

 Final Recommendation

-The Anker Nano 5,000mAh does exactly what it promises with zero friction.
-The folding USB-C connector entirely removes the annoyance of tangled cables at the bottom of your bag, and the 22.5W output fills your phone fast enough to actually matter when you are in a rush.
+The Anker Nano 5,000mAh does exactly what it promises.
+Flip the connector out, plug it in, and your phone starts charging.
+No cables to dig for, no adapters to forget at home.
+The 22.5W output fills your phone fast enough to actually matter when you are in a rush.

-If you regularly find yourself staring at a terrifying 10% battery warning with several hours left in your day, you should throw this in your everyday carry bag and forget about it until you absolutely need it.
-Whether you are navigating a new city on vacation, recording long videos at a concert, or just stuck on a delayed train without an outlet, having immediate, cable-free power is a game-changer.
+If you regularly find yourself staring at a terrifying 10% battery warning with several hours left in your day, toss this in your everyday carry bag and forget about it.
+Lost in a new city, filming too many concert clips, stuck on a delayed train -- you just pull it out, plug in, and keep going.

 About the Reviewer: ErrorEmpire Hardware Team